SIIT-DL/Oil-parm-tree-YOLOv8/README.md

 ## Acknowledgements

-The authors acknowledge the contributors of the datasetused in the MOPAD study and Ultralytics team.
+The authors acknowledge the contributors of the dataset used in the MOPAD study and Ultralytics team.
 This project uses code from **Ultralytics**.
 You can find more about Ultralytics at the following link: [Ultralytics Repository](https://github.com/ultralytics)